-You need to keep the training arm and the club shaft alights throughout the impact position if you were hitting a ball.
+You need to keep the trailing arm and the club shaft aligned throughout the impact position if you were hitting a ball.
 This drill will finish the swing in balance with your body towards the target.

-If done correctly, this drill will help you get a feel for the single plane golf swing.
+If done correctly, this drill will help you get a feel for the single plane swing.

 The Noodle Drill